The Rocky Horror Picture Show: Let's Do the Time Warp Again (soundtrack)

 The Rocky Horror Picture Show: Let's Do the Time Warp Again is the original soundtrack album to the 2016 remake of the 1975 cult classic film The Rocky Horror Picture Show.
-The soundtrack was released by Ode Sounds & Visuals, and produced by Grammy Award-nominated songsmith Cisco Adler.
+The soundtrack was released by Columbia Records (as Ode Sounds & Visuals), and produced by Grammy Award-nominated songsmith Cisco Adler.
 In addition to playing Columbia, Annaleigh Ashford also provided backup vocals for "Science Fiction / Double Feature", and its reprise.

 Victoria Justice's cover of "Toucha, Toucha, Toucha, Touch Me" was released as a promotional single on September 15, 2016, when the album was available for pre-order on iTunes.
+Similarly, "Over at the Frankenstein Place" by Justice with Ryan McCartan and Reeve Carney was released on October 7.